 Why I like it: Most low-calorie protein bars suffer when it comes to overall protein levels, but not these SimplyProtein bars.
 For 150 calories, you get 15g of protein.
 Not too shabby!
 They’re light and easy to eat, with a crunchy interior kind of like a Rice Krispie treat.
 Reviewers rave about the taste (these are also available in a double chocolate flavor).
 And despite the excellent taste, you’ll only find about 1g of sugar in these bars — perfect for low sugar and moderate carb diets.

 Potential drawbacks: Not everyone loves the crunchy interior of the bar.
 Lower calorie level means not as filling as some competitors, and lower protein overall than some high protein bars.

-Best high-end protein bar for cutting: Epic All-Natural Meat Bars
+Best high-end protein bar for cutting & weight loss: Epic All-Natural Meat Bars

 Overview: You know what’s got more protein and less of anything else than, well, anything else?
 Meat!
 These Epic bars are actually made of dried meats and other natural ingredients for a crazy low-calorie protein burst with minimal carbs and fat.
 If you’re not into the sugary, peanut-buttery, chocolatey flavors protein bars often use to hide the taste of the protein, you might like this jerky style bar instead.